HemingwayLee/tensorflow-cheatsheet/keras/README.md

 # Comparison
 * RNN is for time time series data
 * RNN has gradient vanish problem
-* LSTM/GRU internal gate design can fix gradient vanish problem (not entirely)
+* LSTM/GRU internal gate design is one way to fix gradient vanishing (gradient exploding) problem (not entirely)
-* Attention is the solution for that

 ## Gradient vanishing (gradient exploding) problem
 It is a difficulty found in training artificial neural networks with gradient-based learning methods and backpropagation.